MeteorOps/crossplane-aws-provider-bootstrap/README.md

 ## Article #2

-Insert your AWS credentials to the creds file and run the following from the same folder:
+For the Crossplane Kubernetes Provider, insert your AWS credentials to the creds file and run the following from the same folder:

 ```bash
 kubectl create secret generic aws-creds \
 --from-literal=aws_access_key_id=$(grep -i aws_access_key_id creds | awk -F' = ' '{print $2}') \
 --from-literal=aws_secret_access_key=$(grep -i aws_secret_access_key creds | awk -F' = ' '{print $2}')
 ```
-Install k8s provider bootstrap:
+### Install the k8s-provider-bootstrap file
+It deploys the following resources to setup the Crossplane Kubernetes Provider: ServiceAccount, Provider (Crossplane), ClusterRole, ClusterRoleBinding.
+Note that it could also be a Helm Provider if you want to use Helm instead of direct Kubernetes resources for the application part.

 `kubectl apply -f k8s-provider-bootstrap.yaml`